 - Encourage them to seek appropriate professional help.

 - If they have hurt themselves, make sure they get the first aid they need.

 Seeing, hearing, or believing things that no one else does can be the symptom of a mental health problem.
 It can be frightening and upsetting.
 Gently remind the person who you are and why you are there.
 Don’t reinforce or dismiss their experiences, but acknowledge how the symptoms are making them feel.

 Here at We Level Up WA, our counselors understand and can make a recommendation best suited to your needs.
 You may call us today to speak with one of our treatment specialists.

-Our treatment center at Washington is a multi-faceted primary drug, alcohol dual diagnosis program treating secondary co-occurring mental health conditions.
+Our treatment center at Washington is a multi-faceted mental health conditions dual diagnosis program treating secondary co-occurring addiction disorders.
 Our team uses evidence-based proven methods to generate cutting-edge solutions to substance abuse and behavioral health challenges.
-With support programs targeted towards families and individuals.
-We work to improve the health of the public and individuals from every behavioral and integrated addiction and mental health treatment option.
+With support programs targeted toward families and individuals.
+We work to improve the health of the public and individuals from every behavioral and integrated mental health and secondary co-occurring addiction disorder treatment option.
 This includes constant research and innovation on substance abuse and integrated co-occurring mental health treatment models, paired with individuals in a conducive environment.